California, USA — February 12th, 2013

 And more than this, we must try to look at this from the other point of view.
 As we are trying to see the Deity, He sees us.
 He has come down to help the fallen souls in this material world, and He has come down in such a way as to take us up to His domain.

-It is imperative that we understand that although the soul (jiva) is a subject (atma), the deity (murti) is the super-subject (param-atma), and we are merely objects in His omniscient vision.
-So if we truly wish to see the Deity we have no alternative but to wait patiently, passively, until He reveals Himself to us, if He so chooses, of His own sweet will.
+It is imperative that we understand that although the soul (atma) is a subject, the Deity is the super-subject (param-atma), and we are merely objects in His omniscient vision.
+So if we truly wish to see the Deity we have no alternative but to wait patiently, passively, until He decides to reveal Himself to us, if He so chooses, of His own sweet will.

 Layout by iMonk — February 12th, 2013.